saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 Of great concern to the WWI leadership team is that SQL Server 2008 R2 is now beyond the end of support.
 They are interested in hearing more about fully-managed platform-as-a-service (PaaS) options in Azure for their databases.
 They lack employees with any real database administration skills, so they feel this would be an excellent first step towards reducing their infrastructure workload.
 They have requested assistance in assessing any compatibility issues between their current databases and PaaS options in Azure.
 They have read the Service Broker feature of SQL Server is partially supported in Azure and would like clarification on whether they can continue to use this feature with the PaaS database offerings.
 They are using this functionality for several critical gaming processes, and cannot afford to lose this capability when migrating their gaming databases to the cloud.
 They have also stated that, at this time, they do not have the resources to rearchitect the gaming services to use an alternative message broker.

 WWI has examined the benefits of NoSQL databases, like Azure Cosmos DB.
-They understand that Cosmos DB provides a highly-available, globally-distributed platform, but they do not have the resources to redesign their games to utilize Cosmos DB, and they find the migration to be too complex for the timeframe.
+They understand that Cosmos DB provides a highly available, globally distributed platform, but they do not have the resources to redesign their games to utilize Cosmos DB, and they find the migration to be too complex for the timeframe.
 WWI has indicated that they are interested in exploring this migration path after they migrate their SQL Server databases to Azure SQL Database or Azure SQL Managed Instance.

 For their gaming services, WWI operates an extensive on-premises Active Directory domain to centralize access management for their network resources, including their SQL Server instances.
 WWI is aware of Azure Active Directory and would like to know more about the Azure Active Directory integration with SQL Managed Instance and how to extend their on-premises identity solution to Azure.